 Marketing and Student Acquisition, Summer School

-A recruiting office for the graduate school, sharing resources with the host university was set up in 2007.
+A recruiting office for the graduate school, sharing resources with the host university, was set up in 2007.
 The recruiting office is responsible for assisting supervisors in the application process and organizing the interviews with candidates.
-It further takes responsibility for marketing activities, especially organizing the summer / fall schools within the areas of research of the graduate school.
-Yearly cycles for summer/fall schools have been set up.
+It takes responsibility for marketing activities, especially organizing the summer / fall schools within the areas of research of the graduate school for which yearly cycles have been set up.
 The recruiting office further organizes visits at partner universities to set up/expand collaboration agreements.
 New agreements include an agreement with Shanghai Institute of Material Science (SIMM).
 According to this agreement, supervisors at Lübeck can assist researchers at SIMM in the application for local grants (i.e. the CSC programme of the Chinese government) to fund stipends at the graduate school.
 Two Chinese students are currently enrolled under this programme.

-The recruiting office takes responsibility to organize internships for students from other universities coming to Lübeck.
-Such internships are 3 months research stays of undergraduates from other universities at Lübeck.
-Internships are typically initiated by the doctoral students of our graduate school, and address a research question in his/her field.
+The recruiting office organizes internships for students from other universities coming to Lübeck.
+Such internships, which are three months research stays of undergraduates from other universities at Lübeck, are typically initiated by the doctoral students of our graduate school and address a research question in his/her field.
 Successful interns can be encouraged to apply for stipends at our graduate school.

 An incentive programme to attract external funding was set up in 2008.
 This programme uses additional funds from the state government.
-Faculty members are encouraged to set up new projects within the structures of the graduate school.
-According to this programme, supervisors provide funding for an 18 month period for a student from external sources.
-They then obtain funding for the second part of the stipend (18 months) from the incentive programme.
+Faculty members are encouraged to set up new projects within the structures of the graduate school: If supervisors provide funding for an 18 month period for a student from external sources, they receive funding for the second part of the stipend (18 months) from the incentive programme.
 The results of the programme in terms of the growth of stipend number are summarized in Figure 3.1.1.